GarthKnight/forecast/README.md

 # weather-challenge
 Simple forecast application.

+# Note
+Please note that there is no ApiKey since in probably private and for correct performance you should api WEATHER_API_KEY in apikey.properties file.

 # Architecture
 In this application I'm using Clean architecture.
 In small project probably it seems little bit excess, but in big projects it's super useful.
 Idealy data/domain/common packages would be moved to android modules.